NoroffFEU/development-platforms/case-studies/supabase-case-study.md

 - Firebase offers more services than Supabase.

-- No vendor locking ( Firebase owned by Google, firebase we can´t move our application or export to other platform.)
+- vendor locking ( Firebase owned by Google, firebase we can´t move our application or export to other platform.)

 ## Getting started: